Jeevils/Jeevils/README.md

 - 👋 Hi, I’m @Jeevils
-- 👀 I’m interested in software developmeny
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any and all Python projects as i seek to expand my repoitiore and CV
 - 📫 How to reach me Stephanledesma@hotmail.com